 The choice can be daunting and overwhelming, given the plethora of options available on the market – and all of them offer a different approach, and a different vibe to renovating and enjoying your revamped kitchen.
-We’ve selected a few mainstays that will inevitably be on your mind come countertop decision time, as well as a few lesser known alternatives that you may find suit the personality of your design perfectly.
+Regardless of where you draw your inspiration from, we’ve selected a few mainstays that will inevitably be on your mind come countertop decision time, as well as a few lesser known alternatives that you may find suit the personality of your design perfectly.

 A true jack-of-all-trades, quartz – also known as engineered stone, is an ideal compromise between authentic stone countertop materials and the easy maintenance-free allure of solid surfacing.
 It’s now the most popular countertop material on the market – specifically when crafted to match the visual appeal of marble – because if its versatility, durability, and style.

 Constructed using quartz chips and coloured resin, quartz surfacing is a durable and beautiful option for countertops.
 It can both resist staining and bacterial build up thanks to its nonporous surface, and resists scratches, heat, and chipping thanks to its stone component.
 Plus, it’s available is a huge array of colours and patterns as its an engineered product.

 A quartz countertop’s durability and adaptability make it comparable in price to most authentic stone options at $40-$90 per square foot, but it can lack the natural differentiation on pattern and colour like the real-deal.

 A true up-and-comer, soapstone is growing in popularity thanks in part to its warm, homey appeal, and its soft subtlety.
 Soapstone is naturally soft and almost semi-translucent and darkens naturally over time.
 Starting as a light grey, the aged patina look of soapstone in a few years time is an added aesthetic bonus for many buyers.